 This is my go to healthy chicken recipe.
 Many a day I’ve come back home from work completely brain-dead and not knowing what to put on the table for dinner.
 This easy chicken dish has always saved the day on such occasions and been a healthier option too.

 This lovely dish is a cheat’s version of our favourite BBQ saffron chicken skewers (joojeh kabab-e zaferuni).
 Proper joojeh kabab is saffron-flavoured and has a side of grilled tomatoes and chillies.
-But you don’t always have the luxury of time to marinate the chicken or to fire up the grill to make it the right way, do you?
+But you don’t always have the luxury of time to marinate the chicken overnight or nice weather to allow you to fire up the grill to make it the right way, do you?

 Don’t let the word saffron put you off.
 It’s true that it’s a very expensive spice but believe me, a pinch of good Persian saffron will not cost you any more than most bottled marinades and sauces if you know how to use it.